-Being homeless, or at risk for homelessness, is one of the most difficult things a person can face.
-Lacking the security of knowing where you’ll sleep at night, having no place to keep your belongings, and not having the ability to care for yourself and possibly your family can lead to stress, anger, a sense of shame, depression and physical discomfort.
+Being homeless, or at risk for homelessness, is one of the most difficult things anyone can face.
+Lacking the security of knowing where you’ll sleep at night, having no place to keep your belongings, and not being able to care for yourself and possibly your family can lead to stress, anger, a sense of shame, depression, and physical discomfort.
 It can be hard to find employment, live a satisfying life, or do the things you want to do when you are homeless.

-There are many circumstances that can lead to homelessness.
+Many circumstances can lead to homelessness.
 Some Veterans become homeless due to a combination of housing shortages and high unemployment.
-Other Veterans may be dealing with painful memories or health issues and have little access to health care or support from family and friends.
-This may lead them to feel as though they have nowhere else to go but the streets.
-In some cases, what seemed like a temporary lack of a place to stay becomes permanent.
+Other Veterans may be dealing with painful memories from the military or health issues and have little access to health care or support from family and friends.
+This may lead them to feel as though they have nowhere to go but the streets.
+In some cases, what seems like a temporary lack of a place to stay becomes permanent.
 In other cases, Veterans who are homeless move from shelter to shelter because they don’t know where else to go.

 What should I know about being homeless?

-You or a Veteran you know may have difficulty coming to terms with the thought, “I am homeless,” as many people do.
+Like many others, you or a Veteran you know may have difficulty coming to terms with the thought “I am homeless.”
 You may become angry or hopeless and simply give up trying to find a home or stop taking care of yourself.
-Such despair can also lead to harmful behavior —like alcohol or drug problems — as a means to try to cope with the feelings you have about the situation.
+Such despair can also lead to harmful behavior — such as alcohol or drug problems — as a means of coping with your feelings.

 Some Veterans who are homeless may face additional difficulties, such as: